 Recruit New Students

 Alumni across the country can help recruit students by representing SAU at their local college fairs.
-Our next opportunity will be available spring 2021.
+Our next opportunity will be available during the 2021-2022 school year.
 Please check back for updates.

 From October through March, we need alumni volunteers to send postcards to prospective students to congratulate them on their acceptance to SAU.
 It's a great way to make a difference from the comfort of your own home, and we'll send you all the supplies!